Our very first litter born here was Kara’s. We got her on April 16, 2008. She looked like this:

 Our next mama was Kristi, who came to us on February 20, 2018.
 This is what she looked like:

 She was so big when we got her that we expected her to birth those babies at any moment.
 But (as is so often the case!) she held on to them for far longer than we thought she would.
-When we were on the verge of taking her to the vet to make sure she was okay – literally, the morning of the day we were going to take her – she gave birth.
+When we were on the verge of taking her to the vet to make sure she was okay – literally, the morning of the day we were going to take her – she gave birth, 27 days after we got her.
 She had six kittens, and you can read her story here.

 Caroline came to us on January 17, 2019.
 The shelter she was pulled from predicted that she’d have her kittens within a week, but it wasn’t until she’d been with us for 27 days that she had her kittens, on February 13, 2019.
 This is how her belly grew: